 - Small Business Account – Account for small corporations and businesses

 - Advisor Account – Account for individuals who manage the client’s wealth and money

 - Money Manager Account – Account for individuals hired to manage the client’s money

 - Individual Margin Account

 - Registered Education Savings Plan (RESP)

 - Life Income Fund (LIF)

 - Trust Account

-Interactive Brokers features the most popular registered accounts like the TFSA and RRSP.
-However, unlike Interactive Brokers, Questrade offers the RESP, LIRA, and RRIF.
-This gives it a decisive edge over Interactive Brokers.
+Our Verdict for Accounts: Interactive Brokers features the most popular registered accounts like the TFSA and RRSP.
+However, unlike Interactive Brokers, Questrade also offers the RESP, LIRA, and RRIF.
+This gives Questrade a decisive edge over Interactive Brokers for Canadians.